HackCU/pages/_pages/guide/volunteer.md

 ## Tasks

-During HackCU, Gerard and Mackenzie will be your main point of contact.
-If they are not around, other main organizers (blue t-shirts) will tell you what to do.
+During Phase, Gerard and Mackenzie will be your main point of contact.
+If they are not around, other main organizers will tell you what to do.
 The main tasks will be checking in hackers, preparing food when they arrive, giving snacks, attend any hacker, help setting up and help tearing down the venue.
-In case of doubts, go to HQ (N104) and ask an organizer there.
+In case of doubts, ask an organizer.

 ----